Sup2point0/Assort/affine/spells/asphyxiskotadi.md

 <br>

-## Articulyzacion
+## Articulation

-As a dark curse, it requires powerful intent to activyze.
-An intense inicial strike – not darting, but drawn out – inicialyzes the spell, followed by small vicious sweeps that feed the darkness.
+As a dark curse, it requires powerful intent to activate.
+An intense initial strike – not darting, but drawn out – initialises the spell, followed by small vicious sweeps that feed the darkness.

 <br>